hakai-here/Pyosint/README.md

  ```

 <br>
-Giving the above options as argument it will spawn an interactive shell (I_S) to work on
+By giving the above options as argument, it will generate an interactive shell which you can work with for the corresponding functions.
-Typing help as input will show all the following inbuild commands to work on
+Entering the input "help" shows all of the following build commands.

-Prompt commands | Functionality
+Commands | Functionality
 ----------------|--------------
-show | to show options
+show | for displaying options.
-set  | to set values to inbuild variables
+set  | for defining values for the inbuild variables.
-run  | to activate the program with given variables
+run  | for activating the program with specified variables.
-clear| to clear screen
+clear| for erasing the screen.

-The project is still under development and will be added with more feature <br>
+The project is still in development and will be added with additional functionality.<br>Happy to hear suggestions for improvement.
-Hoping for the best

 <h3>Update informations</h3>